yasir-dev1/esdm/README.md

 Connect to a remote device

-    Main.py -r my_device
+    esdm -r my_device

 How it works

-SDM uses a JSON file to store the SSH devices.
+esdm uses a JSON file to store the SSH devices.
 The file is located in the home directory of the user who runs the tool.
 The file is named ~/.SDM/ssh_devices.json.

 The JSON file is a dictionary where the keys are the device names and the values are the device information.
 The device information includes the IP address, username, and password.

-When the user runs the SDM tool, it first checks if the JSON file exists.
+When the user runs the esdm tool, it first checks if the JSON file exists.
 If it does not exist, the tool creates a new empty file.

 The tool then parses the command-line arguments.
 If the user specifies the -r option, the tool connects to the remote device.
 To do this, the tool uses the device information from the JSON file.